Managing Secrets in Kubernetes with External Secrets Operator

 name: tenant-a-sa

-- ESO bridges the gap between external secret stores and Kubernetes
+- ESO is a bridge between your external secret store and Kubernetes